Saving Lives at the Golden Gate Bridge

 The net draws inspiration from similar barriers erected to deter suicides on tall buildings and bridges around the world.
 The community-selected design was chosen for its proven effectiveness at reducing suicides and its minimalist aesthetic.
 The net consists of marine-grade stainless steel netting installed 20 feet below the sidewalks and extending out 20 feet over the water.
 Jumping into the net is designed to be painful and may result in significant injury.

-The net is already working as intended to save lives and deter people from coming to the Bridge to harm themselves.
-Over the last 20 years, on average, there have been 30 confirmed suicides at the Golden Gate Bridge every year.
-In 2023, while the net was still under construction, there were 14 confirmed suicides, reducing the average number of suicides by more than half.
-While the net was under construction, the majority of suicides occurred when people found gaps where netting was not yet installed and jumped.
+The net is working as intended to save lives and deter people from coming to the Bridge to harm themselves.
+Over the last 20 years, on average, there were 30 confirmed suicides at the Bridge every year.
+In 2024, one year after the net was completed, there were eight suicides at the Bridge, reducing the annual number of suicides by 73%.

 Rescue Operations and Training